-a.
-The following motions may be moved at a meeting without written notice to the Proper Officer:

-- I. to correct an inaccuracy in the draft minutes of a meeting; - II. to move to a vote; - III. to defer consideration of a motion; - IV. to refer a motion to a particular committee. - V. to appoint a person to preside at a meeting; - VI. to change the order of business on the agenda; - VII. to proceed to the next business on the agenda; - VIII. to require a written report; - IX. to appoint a committee and their members; - X. to extend the time limits for speaking; - XI. to exclude the press and public from a meeting in respect of confidential or other information which is prejudicial to the public interest; - XII. to not hear further from a councillor or a member of the public; - XIII. to exclude a councillor or member of the public for disorderly conduct; - XIV. to temporarily suspend the meeting; - XV. to suspend a particular standing order (unless it reflects mandatory statutory or legal requirements); - XVI. to adjourn the meeting; or - XVII. to close the meeting.
+- a The following motions may be moved at a meeting without written notice to the Proper Officer: - i. to correct an inaccuracy in the draft minutes of a meeting; - ii. to move to a vote; - iii. to defer consideration of a motion; - iv. to refer a motion to a particular committee or sub-committee; - v. to appoint a person to preside at a meeting; - vi. to change the order of business on the agenda; - vii. to proceed to the next business on the agenda; - viii. to require a written report; - ix. to appoint a committee or sub-committee and their members; - x. to extend the time limits for speaking; - xi. to exclude the press and public from a meeting in respect of confidential or other information which is prejudicial to the public interest; - xii. to not hear further from a Councillor or a member of the public; - xiii. to exclude a councillor or member of the public for disorderly conduct;

+- xiv. to temporarily suspend the meeting;

+- xv. to suspend a particular standing order (unless it reflects mandatory statutory or legal requirements);

+- xvi. to adjourn the meeting; or

+- xvii. to close the meeting.

-11. MANAGEMENT OF INFORMATION - See also standing order 20
+11. MANAGEMENT OF INFORMATION

+See also standing order 20.

-- a.
-The Council shall have in place and keep under review, technical and organisational measures to keep secure information (including personal data) which it holds in paper and electronic form.
-Such arrangements shall include deciding who has access to personal data and encryption of personal data. - b.
-The Council shall have in place, and keep under review, policies for the retention and safe destruction of all information (including personal data) which it holds in paper and electronic form.
-The Council's retention policy shall confirm the period for which information (including personal data) shall be retained or if this is not possible the criteria used to determine that period (e.g., the Limitation Act 1980). - c.
-The agenda, papers that support the agenda and the minutes of a meeting shall not disclose or otherwise undermine confidential information or personal data without legal justification. - d.
-Councillors, staff, the Council's contractors and agents shall not disclose confidential information or personal data without legal justification.
+- a The Council shall have in place and keep under review, technical and organisational measures to keep secure information (including personal data) which it holds in paper and electronic form.
+Such arrangements shall include deciding who has access to personal data and encryption of personal data. - b The Council shall have in place, and keep under review, policies for the retention and safe destruction of all information (including personal data) which it holds in paper and electronic form.
+The Council's retention policy shall confirm the period for which information (including personal data) shall be retained or if this is not possible the criteria used to determine that period (e.g. the Limitation Act 1980). - c The agenda, papers that support the agenda and the minutes of a meeting shall not disclose or otherwise undermine confidential information or personal data without legal justification. - d Councillors, staff, the Council's contractors and agents shall not disclose confidential information or personal data without legal justification.